Reviewed by

 If you're planning to import/export goods or services from India, getting an Import Export Code (IEC) is your first mandatory step.

-• To Start an Import-Export Business: It’s your first step and a legal must-have.
-You need this 10-digit code before you initiate any international trade, as it is the primary license that legally authorizes your business to import or export.
+• To Start an Import-Export Business: You need this 10-digit code before initiating any international trade, as it is the primary license that legally authorizes your business to import or export.

 • For Customs Clearance: This code is mandatory when your goods arrive at a port.
 It must be included in the Bill of Entry (for imports) and the Shipping Bill (for exports) for customs authorities to clear your shipments.
-Without it, your goods will be held indefinitely.
+Without a valid IEC, customs authorities may not process import or export shipments, resulting in delays, penalties, or rejection of clearance.

 • To Stay Compliant: Possessing an IEC is necessary to be recognized as a legitimate, compliant trader by the Directorate General of Foreign Trade (DGFT) and other regulatory bodies, which enhances the credibility of your business globally.

-• For the import or export of goods for personal use, which are not connected with trade, manufacture, or agriculture.
+• Personal-use imports or exports: Goods imported or exported for personal use, not connected with trade, manufacture, or agriculture.

-• By Ministries and Departments of the Central Government or notified State Governments.
+• Government bodies: Import or export by Ministries or Departments of the Central Government or notified State Governments.

-• By certain charitable, religious, or educational institutions as notified by the DGFT, for goods imported for non-commercial purposes.
+• Notified charitable/non-commercial purposes: Certain charitable, religious, or educational institutions notified by the DGFT, for goods imported for non-commercial purposes.

 Eligibility Criteria for IEC Registration in India